Deaf Lottery vs Mater Lotteries Home Prize: Which Offers Better Property Value in 2026?

 Which lottery has better odds: Deaf Lottery or Mater Lotteries?

-Odds vary by draw cycle and ticket pool size.
-Request the official draw prospectus from each operator—they're required to publish odds under ACL consumer protection laws.
-Smaller ticket pools offer better individual odds but raise less money for charity.
+They must publish odds under consumer protection law.
+Smaller ticket pools offer better odds but raise less money for charity.

 Are both lotteries legitimate and legally regulated?